 Qualifications – a surveyor carrying CSRT and CSSW qualifications ensures that your damp survey and subsequent treatments are being carried out to the highest industry standards.

-Affiliated associations – membership of recognized industry associations such as the Property Care Association (PCA) will ensure your the company you choose has to comply with strict membership criteria.
+Affiliated associations – membership of recognised industry associations such as the Property Care Association (PCA) will ensure the company you choose has to comply with strict membership criteria.

 Online reviews – reading both the good and bad reviews online can give you a real insight into how a company performs and how they handle any complications.

 With Rentokil Property Care, you can be assured of complete property protection.
 Our approach to damp proofing will help your house or business remain dry and welcoming long-term.

 With over 60 years experience delivering professional solutions for our customers, you can be sure of the quality of our service.

 To get expert help and advice on your problem, give us a call.
 Our local property care team are on hand to answer any queries or concerns you have.
 To get in touch, contact your local branch and contact us online.